aws-samples/aws-deeplearning-labs/README.md

 1. https://eksworkshop.com/
 2. https://sagemaker.readthedocs.io/en/stable/amazon_sagemaker_operators_for_kubernetes.html.

-Please check these links if you wish to see step by step process.

 ## Instructions

 1) Clone the git repo locally on your workstation and execute the Cloudformation template (we assume that you have already setup awscli)